ronmarasigan/ronmarasigan.github.io/README.md

 	http://site.com/users/profile/1

 	We might imagine that there is a controller named “users”.
-The method being called on news would be “users”.
-The news method’s job could be to grab profile number 1, and render them on the page.
+The method being called on users would be “profile”.
+The profile method’s job could be to grab user's profile number 1, and render them on the page.
 Very often in MVC, you’ll see URL patterns that match:

 	http://site.com/[controller-class]/[controller-method]/[arguments]